chicagopython/chipy.org/CONTRIBUTING.md

     $ make format
     ```
 6. If any of the commands above fail, make changes to your code to successfully pass the three commands above.
 7. Once your changes pass the automated tests and formatters, add your changes to the branch.
 Using `git status`, double check that the files are the files that you want to commit.
-Then make a commit with a descriptive message
+Then make a commit with a descriptive message:
     ```
     $ git add .